-The Company provides enterprise solutions that help businesses transform complex data into actionable insights.
+NantHealth, Inc. ("we" or "us") provides enterprise solutions that help businesses transform complex data into actionable insights.
 By offering efficient ways to move, interpret, and visualize complex and highly sensitive information, we help our customers in healthcare, life sciences, logistics, telecommunications, and other industries, to automate, understand, and act on data while keeping it secure and scalable.

-NantHealth's product portfolio comprises the latest technology in payer/provider collaboration platforms for real-time coverage decision support (NaviNet and Eviti) and data solutions that include multi-data analysis, reporting and professional services offerings (Quadris).
-In addition, The OpenNMS Group, Inc. ("OpenNMS"), a NantHealth subsidiary, helps businesses monitor and manage network health and performance.
+Our product portfolio comprises the latest technology in payer/provider collaboration platforms for real-time coverage decision support (NaviNet and Eviti), and data solutions that include multi-data analysis, reporting and professional services offerings (Quadris).
+In addition, OpenNMS, a subsidiary of ours, helps businesses monitor and manage network health and performance.
 Altogether, we generally derive revenue from SaaS subscription fees, support services, professional services, and revenue sharing through collaborations with complementary businesses.

 We market certain of our solutions as a comprehensive integrated solution that includes our clinical decision support, payer engagement solutions, data analysis and network monitoring and management.
+We also market our clinical decision support, payer engagement solutions, data analysis and network monitoring and management.
 We also market our clinical decision support, payer engagement solutions, data analysis and network monitoring and management on a stand-alone basis.
 To accelerate our commercial growth and enhance our competitive advantage, we intend to continue to:

-- introduce new marketing, education and engagement efforts and foster relationships across the health care community to drive adoption of NantHealth products and services; - strengthen our commercial organization to increase our NantHealth solutions client base and to broaden usage of our solutions by existing clients: - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payer, self-insured employer and biopharmaceutical company clients, as well as logistics, telecommunications and other clients through OpenNMS; and - publish scientific and medical advances.
+- introduce new marketing, education and engagement efforts and foster relationships across the health care community to drive adoption of our products and services; - strengthen our commercial organization to increase our NantHealth solutions customer base and to broaden usage of our solutions by existing customers; - develop new features and functionality for NantHealth solutions to address the needs of current and future healthcare provider and payer, selfinsured employer and biopharmaceutical company customers, as well as logistics, telecommunications and other customers through OpenNMS; and - publish scientific and medical advances.

-The acquisition of OpenNMS, an enterprise-grade open-source network management company, expands and diversifies NantHealth's software portfolio and service offerings, adding AI technologies, and enhancing cloud and SaaS capabilities.
-We believe OpenNMS will provide NantHealth customers with a new set of services to maintain reliable network connections for critical data flows that enable patient data collaboration and decision making at the point of care.
+The acquisition of OpenNMS, an enterprise-grade open-source network management company, expands and diversifies our software portfolio and service offerings, adding AI technologies, and enhancing cloud and SaaS capabilities.
+We believe OpenNMS will provide our customers with a new set of services to maintain reliable network connections for critical data flows that enable patient data collaboration and decision making at the point of care.

 Since our inception, we have devoted substantially all our resources to the development and commercialization of NantHealth solutions.
 To complement our internal growth and expertise, we have made several strategic acquisitions of companies, products and technologies.
-We have incurred significant losses since our inception and, as of September 30, 2021, our accumulated deficit was approximately \$1.0 billion.
-We expect to continue to incur operating losses over the near term as we expand our commercial operations, invest further in NantHealth solutions, and support adoption of our molecular sequencing and analysis solutions.
+We have incurred significant losses since our inception and, as of March 31, 2022, our accumulated deficit was approximately \$1.1 billion.
+We expect to continue to incur operating losses over the near term as we expand our commercial operations and invest further in NantHealth solutions.

-We plan to (i) continue investing in our infrastructure, including but not limited to solution development, sales and marketing, implementation and support, (ii) continue efforts to make infrastructure investments within an overall context of maintaining reasonable expense discipline, (iii) add new clients through maintaining and expanding sales, marketing and solution development activities, (iv) expand our relationships with existing clients through delivery of add-on and complementary solutions and services and (v) continue our commitment of service in support of our client satisfaction programs.
+We plan to (i) continue investing in our infrastructure, including but not limited to solution development, sales and marketing, implementation and support, (ii) continue efforts to make infrastructure investments within an overall context of maintaining reasonable expense discipline, (iii) add new customers through maintaining and expanding sales, marketing and solution development activities, (iv) expand our relationships with existing customers through delivery of add-on and complementary solutions and services and (v) continue our commitment of service in support of our customer satisfaction programs.